Metro B Line (Minnesota): Connections

 The B Line is a major east-west route in the Metro Transit system, and connects to multiple regional and local transit services.
-The B Line will connect to the future Metro Green Line extension at its West Lake Street station, and the future Metro E Line will have a connection at Hennepin Avenue.
-The B Line connects to the Metro Orange, D, and Blue Lines, and shares a station with the Metro A Line at Snelling Avenue and Dayton Avenue.
+The B Line will connect to the future Metro Green Line extension at its West Lake Street station.
+The B Line connects to the Metro Orange, D, E, and Blue Lines, and shares a station with the Metro A Line at Snelling Avenue and Dayton Avenue.
 The easternmost stops in Saint Paul are shared with the Metro Gold Line.